jennaknudsen/jennaknudsen/README.md

 Outside of programming and software development, my interests include meal-prepping and playing competitive Super Smash Bros.

+## Other Information

+I came out as transgender (she/her) and began my social transition in November 2021, so many commits in my GitHub repositories are listed under my deadname
+(Jonas Knudsen).
+Rest assured, I am the same person now as I was under my deadname—it's not an identical twin who wrote my previous code 😉

 ## Contact Me

 I am best reached by email at jennaknudsen99@gmail.com.